shawnkellis/ContinuityM/_essays/humanoid-robots-and-the-future-of-computation.md

 description: "How synthetic bodies function as extensions of computational capability and agency"
 ---

-*Written by S.K.E. — shawnkellis.com*
+*Written by ShawnK.Ellis — shawnkellis.github.io*